casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_platform.md

 #### Step 1: Copy the `.fpg` file to where you need it
-Navigate to the prevously mention 'outputs' folder and copy the `.fpg` file to wherever you are going to be running your ipython session from. ro
+Navigate to the previously mention 'outputs' folder and copy the `.fpg` file to wherever you are going to be running your ipython session from. ro
 #### Step 2: Connect to the board